e-Plugins/prestashop1.7/README.md

 # iDEAL plugin for Prestashop 1.7

 ## Usage
-Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of TargetPay.com and Digiwallet.nl to your webstore.
+Use this plugin to add support for iDEAL, Bancontact, Sofort and other payment methods of TargetPay.com and Digiwallet.nl to your webstore.

 ## Supported Paymethods